Educado-App/resources/PULL_REQUEST_TEMPLATE.md

 - [ ] Reviewers have been assigned to the pull request.
 - [ ] Any potential security implications have been considered and addressed.
 - [ ] Performance impact of the changes has been evaluated, if relevant.
+- [ ] Changes have been approved by Product Owner
+- [ ] Code has been analyzed with CodeScene

 ## Screenshots (if applicable)